Unhinged, Elevated Cinematography, Dull Story, Direction

 With Allen’s Unhinged in mind, the updated cinematography makes a big difference, as the original film’s cinematography has aged a great deal by today’s standards.
 Two, the special effects are better, which is appropriate.
 Last, the cast performances, while could have been better, made an effective impact.

 Reading that Allen’s Unhinged is a re-adaptation of Groquist’s 1982 classic, and being the first time hearing of the film, I watched the original production first so I can compare and contrast to the modern-day adaptation.
 Also, reading that Groquist’s film is a “Video Nasty”, and being the first time hearing this term, I researched it.
 I’ve read that the term comes from the UK and it labeled video cassette films that exposed violent content.
-I’ve also come across a list of Video Nasties that’s banned at one point, surprised that I had already seen a few of the films listed.
+I’ve also come across a list of Video Nasties that are banned at one point, surprised that I had already seen a few of the films listed.

 Unhinged (2018) takes an already good film and brings out its potential in modern-day Horror cinema.
 In a time where such films banned as being too sensitive for the public eye, Groquist’s 1982 production lives on the more bold and dangerous side.
 However, the production hindered by poor cinematography, special effects, and cast performances.
 Likewise, the filming technology is outdated, making the film look very much dated to today’s audience.
-Considering this, a restoration is in order.
+Considering this, restoration is in order.

 Allen and Jeffrey’s adapted story follows Melissa, Lisa, Gina, and Thalia, four women from America who are traveling across the country for a wedding.
 Stopping to get gas, Melissa runs into a man her age who appears to be down on his luck.
 She offers him some money to help, however, this is the beginning of a very awkward introduction.